hakenr/CloudDevelopment/README.md

 		}
 		```
       1. Add `StorageAccountConnectionString` to your web.config file (you will find the connection string on Azure Portal in *Access Keys* section of the Storage Account blade).
 For production deployment you can use the *Application Settings* section of App Service to set the value.
+      1. You can test the upload now.
+Try to use [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to verify file existence.

 1. In yout Web Application, add a simple list of files stored in your blob container + simple download action.
    1. Add following code snippet to your Default.aspx file: